Photo: Our Birch Bark Panels

 There’s something about the aesthetic and physical experience of natural materials that taps into a deeper part of ourselves.

-When looking to make our spaces resemble more nature, we need to think about natural materials.
+When looking to make our spaces better resemble nature, we need to think about natural materials.

 The first important thing to note is that there’s no one formula for creating a material connection with nature.